Developing the Next Generation of Leaders

 Fresh Thinking and New Approaches to Complex Challenges in Biosecurity

 "Biosecurity" refers to the policies and actions taken to protect the civilian and military populations against biological agents, whether the agent is intentionally released or naturally occurring.
 Pressing issues in biosecurity include antibiotic-resistant organisms, dual-use technologies, an ever-widening capacity to produce synthetic biothreats, and regulatory structures that are outpaced by scientific innovation.
 The field is complex and requires a broad range of disciplines and professionals who can offer fresh perspectives.
 Advances in the life sciences present significant opportunities and challenges for the 21st century.
-Recognizing the need for critical expertise in biosecurity for the future, senior government leaders asked the UPMC Center for Health Security to establish the Emerging Leaders in Biosecurity Initiative.
+Recognizing the need for critical expertise in biosecurity for the future, senior government leaders asked the JHSPH Center for Health Security to establish the Emerging Leaders in Biosecurity Initiative.

 Expanded Community and New Leaders in the Field